gkralik/php7-sapnwrfc/docs/index.rst

    The extension is tested with PHP 8.1+ using SAP NW RFC SDK version 7.50.

+   Do not get confused by by the repository name, the repository is called `php7-sapnwrfc` for historical reasons.

 .. note::

    This documentation is updated continually and thus always reflects